Holo-Host/holo-key-manager/holo-key-manager-js-client/README.md

 };

 const getErrorMessage = (error) => {
+	const errorMessages = {
-	if (error.message.includes('permissions are not granted')) {
+		'permissions are not granted':
-		return 'Ensure the extension is installed and permissions are granted in Firefox.';
+			'Ensure the extension is installed and permissions are granted in Firefox.', 'not installed': 'Install the Holo Key Manager extension in Chrome/Edge to proceed.',
-	} else if (error.message.includes('not installed')) {
-		return 'Install the Holo Key Manager extension in Chrome/Edge to proceed.';
-	} else {
+		NeedsSetup: 'Instruct the user to set up the extension before proceeding.',
+		NoKeyForHapp: 'No existing key found for this happ; initiate the signup flow.'
+	};

+	return (
+		Object.entries(errorMessages).find(([key, message]) => error.message.includes(key))?.[1] ||
-		return 'An unexpected error occurred.
-Please try again.';
+		'An unknown error occurred.'
-	}
+	);
 };
 ```